erfanalizada/flutter_theme_changer_erfan/README.md

-`ThemeChanger` | Wraps your app with dynamic theming `ThemeColorPickerWidget` | Expandable color picker that shows in-place `ThemeDialogButton` | AppBar button that shows colors in a dialog `ThemeNotifier + themeProvider` | Riverpod logic for managing theme color
+`ThemeChanger` | Wraps your app with dynamic theming `ThemeColorPickerWidget` | Expandable color picker that shows in-place `ThemeDialogButton` | AppBar button that shows colors in a dialog `CustomColorPickerDialog` | Static utility to show a theme picker from any widget `ThemeNotifier + themeProvider` | Riverpod logic for managing theme color